j4w8n/supakit/README.md

 ### supabaseAuthStateChange()

 Handles logic for Supabase's `onAuthStateChange()`.
 It optionally takes in a writable store or `null`, and a callback function which receives the Supabase `event` and `session` if you need to do additional work post-login/logout.
-You can pass in your own store, or use Supakit's [store](#getSession()).
+You can pass in your own store, or use Supakit's [store](#getSession).

 If you pass in a store, the returned Supabase `session.user` info is available in the store immediately after login and logout.
 This is handy if you don't want to use SvelteKit's `invalidate()` or `invalidateAll()` methods.